8 tips for finding your ideal housemates

 Once you’ve found your housemates and you are all ready to start applying for rental properties, you can create a joint application to apply for any property on realestate.com.au, domain.com.au or homely.com.au using Snug.

-Firstly, create your Snug Renter profile by visiting snug.com, add your address history, income, employment or Centrelink, and complete a background check.
+Firstly, create your Snug Renter profile by visiting snug.com, add your address history, income, employment or Centrelink, and complete an optional background check.

 You’re now ready to start applying to properties!